 The bottom line is that if you struggle to stay hydrated in Ramadan, your favorite sugar-free drinks like coffee and tea can absolutely help contribute to your fluid intake in an effortless way as long as you don’t overdo it.

-Even for regular Muslim coffee lovers, drinking too much coffee might make you dehydrated because, in this same study, it was found that dehydrating effects of coffee might emerge when the dose of caffeine exceeds 300 grams per day.
+Yes, drinking too much coffee might make you dehydrated because it was found that dehydrating effects of coffee might emerge when the dose of caffeine exceeds 300 grams per day.

 Now, what’re 300 milligrams?
 That’s roughly 2 to 3 cups of coffee per day.
 I would suggest that during Ramadan, just drink less than 2 to 3 cups of coffee and you should be fine.
 You can rumble on if you’re a regular coffee drinker because totally it is manageable for you even if you exceed.